 Labs and equipment

-The primary facility for science is Shoker Science Center.
+Currently, the primary facility for science is Shoker Science Center.
 This is a 10,000 sq-ft underground building with labs for biology, chemistry, physics and computer science.
 Faculty offices, a student study area, reference library and computer work stations are also housed in Shoker Science Center.

 Biology labs are housed in Shoker Science Center.
 Standard equipment consists of optical microscopes, walk-in refrigerator, sterilizer and various instruments shared with chemistry such as spectrophotometers.